Graves' disease: Diagnosis

-Two signs are truly diagnostic of Graves' disease (i.e., not seen in other hyperthyroid conditions): exophthalmos and non-pitting edema (pretibial myxedema).
+Two signs are truly diagnostic of Grave's disease (i.e., not seen in other hyperthyroid conditions): exophthalmos and non-pitting edema (pretibial myxedema).
 Goiter is an enlarged thyroid gland and is of the diffuse type (i.e., spread throughout the gland).
 Diffuse goiter may be seen with other causes of hyperthyroidism, although Graves' disease is the most common cause of diffuse goiter.
 A large goiter will be visible to the naked eye, but a small one (mild enlargement of the gland) may be detectable only by physical examination.
 Occasionally, goiter is not clinically detectable, but may be seen only with computed tomography or ultrasound examination of the thyroid.
 Another sign of Graves' disease is hyperthyroidism, that is, overproduction of the thyroid hormones T3 and T4.
 Normal thyroid levels are also seen, and occasionally hypothyroidism, which may assist in causing goiter (though it is not the cause of Graves' disease).
 Hyperthyroidism in Graves' disease is confirmed, as with any other cause of hyperthyroidism, by measuring elevated blood levels of free (unbound) T4.

 Other useful laboratory measurements in Graves' disease include thyroid-stimulating hormone (TSH, usually undetectable in Graves' disease due to negative feedback from the elevated T3 and T4), and protein-bound iodine (elevated).
-Serologically detected thyroid-stimulating antibodies, radioactive iodine uptake, or thyroid ultrasound with Doppler, all can independently confirm a diagnosis of Graves' disease.
+Serologically detected thyroid-stimulating antibodies, radioactive iodine uptake, or thyroid ultrasound with Doppler, all of which can independently confirm a diagnosis of Graves' disease.

 Biopsy to obtain histological testing is not normally required, but may be obtained if thyroidectomy is performed.

 The goiter in Graves' disease is often not nodular, but thyroid nodules are also common.
 Differentiating common forms of hyperthyroidism, such as Graves' disease, single thyroid adenoma, and toxic multinodular goiter is important to determine proper treatment.
 The differentiation among these entities has advanced, as imaging and biochemical tests have improved.
-Measuring TSH-receptor antibodies with the h-TBII assay has been proven efficient and was the most practical approach found in one study.
+Measuring TSH-receptor antibodies with the h-TBII assay was the most efficient and practical approach found in one study.

 Eye disease

 Thyroid-associated ophthalmopathy (TAO), or thyroid eye disease (TED), is the most common extrathyroidal manifestation of Graves' disease.
-It is a form of idiopathic lymphocytic orbital inflammation, and although its pathogenesis is not completely understood, autoimmune activation of orbital fibroblasts, which in TAO express the TSH receptor, is thought to play a central role.
+It is a form of idiopathic lymphocytic orbital inflammation.
+Although its pathogenesis is not completely understood, autoimmune activation of orbital fibroblasts, which in TAO express the TSH receptor, is thought to play a central role.

 Hypertrophy of the extraocular muscles, adipogenesis, and deposition of nonsulfated glycosaminoglycans and hyaluronate, causes expansion of the orbital fat and muscle compartments, which within the confines of the bony orbit may lead to dysthyroid optic neuropathy, increased intraocular pressures, proptosis, venous congestion leading to chemosis and periorbital edema, and progressive remodeling of the orbital walls.
 Other distinctive features of TAO include lid retraction, restrictive myopathy, superior limbic keratoconjunctivitis, and exposure keratopathy.

-Severity of eye disease may be classified by the mnemonic: "NO SPECS":
+The following mnemonic can classify the severity of eye disease: "NO SPECS":